Sakits/BoardgameAI_UnderWorld/README.md

 ## Performance
-On the 13x13 Gomoku board (swap 1 rule), after a week of training with RTX 3080, it reached the same level as Rapfi, which is one of the strongest alpha-beta Gomoku AI in the world.
+On the 13x13 Gomoku board (Swap after 1st rule), after a week of training with RTX 3080, it reached the same level as Rapfi, which is one of the strongest alpha-beta Gomoku AI in the world.

 ![](images/figure4.png)